-3. Evaluation
+3 Evaluation

-3.1.
-Evaluation Criteria
+3.1 Evaluation Criteria

-We use three main criteria to evaluate the performance of the five object recognition methods and to build a common basis which allows an objective comparison.
+We use three main criteria to evaluate the performance of the seven object recognition methods and to build a common basis that facilitates an objective comparison.

 The first criterion to be considered is the robustness of the approach.
-This includes the robustness against occlusions, which often occur in industrial applications, e.g., caused by overlapping objects on the assembly line or severe defects of the objects to be inspected.
+This includes the robustness against occlusions, which often occur in industrial applications, e.g., caused by overlapping objects on the assembly line or defects of the objects to be inspected.
 Non-linear as well as local illumination changes are also crucial situations, which cannot be avoided in many applications over the entire field of view.
 Therefore, the robustness against arbitrary illumination changes is also examined.
-A multitude of images were taken to simulate different overlapping and illumination situations (see section 3.2).
-We measure the robustness using the recognition rate that is defined by the number of images in which the object was correctly recognized divided by the total number of images.
+A multitude of images were taken to simulate different overlapping and illuminations (see section 3.2).
+We measure the robustness using the recognition rate, which is defined as the number of images in which the object was correctly recognized divided by the total number of images.